 ” A house painted white with a flagstaff and colours to hoist and two small reflecting lamps are to lighted in the upper windows one pointing NE and the other E”

-It was soon realised that a further window facing NE was required and the initial building was relocated to it's present position on the headland and further improved in 1835 when a powerfull steady light visible for 16 miles was installed.
+It was soon realised that a further window facing NE was required and the initial building was relocated to its present position on the headland and further improved in 1835 when a powerful steady light visible for 16 miles was installed.
 This was converted to a flashing light in 1839.

 ” 13 lamps and reflectors placed in bow window on inside of curved frame. the flash produced by boards turned by machine until their edges are towards the lamps then they close suddenly to turn out the lamp.
 The machinery is worked by pulling an endless chain manually hand over hand this raised a 75KG weight of lead through a pipe.

 Once released the weight sank down slowly turning the cogs of the timing mechanism for the shutters.
 This lead weight had to be lifted to the top of the pipe once every hour.
 Once this was done a manual pressure pump had to be operated 3 times a minute to maintain the paraffin pressure for the lamp.
 In the winter this work was carried out from 3 pm until 9 am the following morning.

 The work which was carried out by 3 men on continuous 8 hour shifts (with 10 days holiday a year) was described as “killing”

 The present lantern of 15 feet diameter dates from 1874 while a fog horn was installed in 1948.